Spanish (SPAN)

 Satisfies: a university graduation requirement–global studies.

-This course offers an overview of the heterogeneous cultural landscapes of Spain through history and at the present day.
-It focuses on key cultural themes (religion, identities, traditions, institutions etc.) through cultural and artistic expressions such as film, short stories, music, popular media artifacts, news, etc.
+This course offers an overview of the heterogeneous cultural landscapes of the Iberian Peninsula and Latin America through history and at the present day.
+It focuses on key cultural themes (religion, identities, traditions, institutions, environment, etc.) through cultural and artistic expressions such as film, short stories, music, popular media artifacts, news, and scholarly studies.

 Pre-requisites: SPAN 203 or permission of the instructor.